 The motivation of covering all t-wise interactions before moving to the debugging phase is not clear.
 Why not generate tests while identifying failure-inducing interactions then debug and fix the problems and then re-test by augmenting the test suites.
 This will probably result in reduced test suites.

-Response: We agree that we did not clearly the motivation.
-Hence, we have empathized that our framework does not proceed sequentially, that is, start MFS identification after all the t-wise interactions has been covered.
+Response: In fact, our framework does not proceed sequentially.
+That is, it does not start MFS identification after all the t-wise interactions has been covered.
 Instead, these two procedures interleave each other in our framework.
-Additionally, we agree that using debugging information and fix the problems is helpful to our framework, as it will increase the accurateness of the MFS identification process, and hence reduces the number of test cases.
+We agree that using debugging information and fix the problems is helpful to our framework, as it will increase the accurateness of the MFS identification process, and hence reduces the number of test cases.
 As suggested, we have emphasized these two points in the beginning of Section 4 (Page), and the last paragraph of Section 4.1 (Page ), respectively.

 Comment 2: